-- the QSN Link, SWQP, Moomba to Sydney Pipeline and Moomba to Adelaide Pipeline System,83 which are being converted into bi-directional pipelines to enable gas to flow from the Cooper Basin and Victoria to Wallumbilla and excess gas produced by the LNG facilities to flow into south eastern Australia;84 - the Roma to Brisbane Pipeline and Berwyndale to Wallumbilla Pipeline, which are being converted to bi-directional pipelines to enable gas to flow to and from Wallumbilla;85 and - the DTS, which is being expanded to enable more gas from Victoria to flow into New South Wales and Queensland.
+- the QSN Link, SWQP, Moomba to Sydney Pipeline and Moomba to Adelaide Pipeline System, which are being (or have been) converted into bi-directional pipelines to enable gas to flow from the Cooper Basin and Victoria to Wallumbilla and excess gas produced by the LNG facilities to flow into south eastern Australia; - the Roma to Brisbane Pipeline and Berwyndale to Wallumbilla Pipeline, which are being converted to bi-directional pipelines to enable gas to flow to and from Wallumbilla; - the EGP, which is being expanded to enable more gas to flow from Victoria to New South Wales and the ACT and may also be physically connected to the Moomba to Sydney Pipeline to enable gas to flow to other locations in New South Wales and Queensland; and - the DTS, which is being expanded to enable more gas from Victoria to flow into New South Wales and Queensland.

-Some investment is also being carried out in the Wallumbilla Supply Hub to facilitate the movement of gas across the hub.86
+Some investment is also being carried out in the Wallumbilla Supply Hub to facilitate the movement of gas across the hub. $^{92}$